 The members have expressly acknowledged and any future members of our operating company will expressly acknowledge that Iroquois Valley REIT, as the owner of our operating company, is acting on behalf of our operating company, ourselves, and our stockholders collectively.
 Neither we nor our board of directors is under any obligation to give priority to the separate interests of the members of our operating company or our stockholders in deciding whether to cause our operating company to take or decline to take any actions.
-Although at this time we are, in effect, the 100% owners of the operating company, if there arises a conflict between the interests of our stockholders on the one hand and one or more of our operating company's members on the other, we will endeavor in good faith to resolve the conflict in a manner not adverse to either our stockholders or our operating company's members, provided, however, that for so long as we own a controlling interest in our operating company, any conflict that cannot be resolved in a manner not adverse to either our stockholders or our operating company's members may be resolved in favor of our stockholders.
+Although at this time we are, in effect, the 100% owners of the operating company, if there arises a conflict between the interests of our stockholders on the one hand and one or more of our operating company's members on the other, we will endeavor in good faith to resolve the conflict in a manner not adverse to either our stockholders or our operating company, any conflict that cannot be resolved in a manner not adverse to either our stockholders or our operating company's members may be resolved in favor of our stockholders.
 We are not liable under the operating agreement to our operating company or to any of its members for monetary damages for losses sustained, liabilities incurred or benefits not derived by such members in connection with such decisions, provided that we have acted in good faith.